TheMacDevTeam/MacDevTeam-Programs/README.md

 * [Setup](#setup)

 ## General Info
-These programs are a creative works of the MacDevTeam.
+These programs are examples from the [MacDevTeam](https://macdevteam.netlify.app/) website.

 ## Setup
 To run the programs, download the folder and run the application.